kubrahoke/kubrahoke.github.io/_pages/about.md

   - /about.html
 ---

-I am Teaching Associate at Lancaster University Management School.
+<span style="font-size:16px;">I am Teaching Associate at Lancaster University Management School.
 I defended my Ph.D. thesis in economics at the Bogazici University in October 2022 under the supervision of Murat Koyuncu.

 My primary research focus is in the field of macroeconomics, with a specific emphasis on growth and taxation.

-I am on the economics job market in 2023/2024.
+I am on the economics job market in 2023/2024.</span>

 <span style="color:Black; font-size: 14px"> [CV](https://kubrahoke.github.io/files/Resume.pdf) </span>